 I sincerely thank Jehovah for his undeserved kindness, direction, and protection over the years.
-My heartfelt gratitude and thanks go to Prof. Martin Bosompem, my principal supervisor from the Department of Agricultural Economics and Extension at the University of Cape Coast for his guidance and oversight despite the pandemic.
+My heartfelt gratitude and thanks go to Prof. Martin Bosompem, my principal supervisor from the Department of Agricultural Economics and Extension at the University of Cape Coast for his guidance and oversight despite the pandemic

-Prof. Festus Annor-Frempong, Dr. Isaac Asantse, Dr. Moses Teye, Dr. Lawrence Acheampong Dr. Josiah Tachie-Manson, all of the college of Agriculture and Natural Science, are also to be thanked for their support and constructive criticism throughout the project.
+Prof. Festus Annor-Frempong, Prof. Julius K. Hagan, Dr. Moses Teye, Dr. Isaac Kwesi Asantse, Dr. Lawrence Acheampong, and all lecturer of the college of Agriculture and Natural Science, are also to be thanked for their support and constructive criticism throughout the project.

 I would also like to take this opportunity to thank the District Director of the Ministry of Food and Agriculture for the Agona West Municipality as well as the other extension agents who helped with the data collection for this study.
-Prof. Ernest Okorley, Dr. Moses Kwadzo, and Dr. Obeng Mensah are among the Senior Members to whom I say 'Ayekoo' for providing me with indepth information during my progress report presentation.
-I cannot also forget all other Senior colleagues like Mr. Gabriel Owusu, Mr. Godwin Abbey, Mr. Stephen Yeboah and Mr. John Annorkwah Kontor for their encouragement and support.
-Last but not least, to Mr. Paul Abowen, Elizabeth Nfaaful, Mr. Eric Berko, and Mr. Filson.
+Prof. Ernest Okorley, Dr. Moses Kwadzo, and Dr. Obeng Mensah are among the Senior Members to whom I say 'Ayekoo' for providing me with indepth information during my progress report and viva presentations.
+I cannot also forget all other Senior colleagues like Mr. Gabriel Owusu, Mr. Godwin Abbey, Mr. Stephen Yeboah and Mr. John Annorkwah Kontoh for their encouragement and support.
+Last but not least, to Mr. Paul Abowen and Madam Elizabeth Nfaaful,

-Please accept my sincere gratitude for your unwavering support, Mr. William Swatson Packer, Mr. Godfred Agyeman, and Mrs. Priscilla Nfaaful.
+Please accept my sincere gratitude for your unwavering support, Mr. William Packer Swatson, Mr. Godfred Agyeman, and Mrs. Priscilla Nfaaful.